-We examine a classical mass-spring chain to explain the path-dependence of adiabatic evolution.
+We examine classical mass-spring chains to explain the path-dependence of adiabatic evolution.
 Assume that $N$ particles of identical mass $m$ are connected by harmonic springs of identical spring constant $k$.
 We impose the fixed boundary condition on the chain.
 Each particle is imposed pinning potential adiabatically.
 We assume that the system is described by the Hamiltonian

 where $x_i$ and $p_i$ are the displacement and momentum of the $i$-th particle ($1\le i\le N$) and $m=1$ is assumed.
 The $N\times{}N$ real symmetric matrix $K$ describes the harmonic springs and pinnings and is adiabatically varied.
-Once the system is prepared to be in a normal mode, specified by a normalized eigenvector $\bvec{\xi}_a$ of $K$, the system stays in a normal mode due to the adiabaticity.
+According to the adiabatic theorem, once the system is prepared to be in a normal mode, specified by a normalized eigenvector $\bvec{\xi}_a$ of $K$, the system stays in a normal mode.
 Let $\omega_a$ denote the normal mode frequency corresponding to $\bvec{\xi}_a$.

+Our adiabatic paths visit the points where the particles are clamped to bring the braiding of adiabatic normal modes.
+The clamps are made of infinite pinning strength.
+For example, $i$-th particle is clamped when $K_{ii}$ is infinitely large.
+We denote $K=\Kp{i}$ if $i$-th particle is clamped and no pinning is imposed on other particles.
+We note that a mathematical analysis of the parametric evolution along variable pining strength is shown in Ref.~\cite{ArnoldOscillation} to examine classical oscillations with variable rigidity.
+Also, similar operations have been utilized to study the role of topology change in quantum systems~\cite{Balachandran-NPB-446-299,Shapere-1210.3545}.

 We introduce the endpoints of adiabatic operations.
 For simplicity, $N=4$ is assumed.
 At the initial point of the paths, no pinning is imposed on the mass-spring chain, denoted as $K=\KpEmpty$ (Fig.~\ref{fig:ms_open3} (a)).
-On the other hand, at the end of the paths, infinitely strong pinning is imposed to clamp the third particle, i.e., $K_{33}=\infty$, which is denoted as $K=\Kp{3}$.
-We denote $K=\Kp{i}$ if only $i$-th particle is clamped.
+On the other hand, we assume $K=\Kp{3}$, i.e., infinitely strong pinning is imposed to clamp the third particle, at the endpoint.
 The system at $\Kp{3}$ is accordingly divided into two, where the ``left'' and ``right'' parts are $N=2$ and $N=1$ mass-spring chains under the fixed boundary condition, respectively (Fig.~\ref{fig:ms_open3} (c) and (f)).